[Much of my site will be useless to you if you've got the images turned off!]

 Whipple's classmate, Major-General Don Carlos Buell, was another of the many great sons of Ohio to find the true faith.
 At the beginning of the Civil War Buell assisted in organizing the army collected near Washington.
 In November, 1861, he was placed in command of the Department of the Ohio.
 He appeared with one of his divisions on the battlefield of Shiloh in time to help General Grant; on the following day, his other divisions having arrived, the Confederates were driven back to Corinth.

 For failure to follow Bragg, whom he had driven to Cumberland Gap, Buell was ordered to turn over his command to Major-General William Starke Rosecrans, another convert son of Ohio.
-In the class of 1842, of which General Rosecrans was a member, were two other famous men who afterwards became converts to the Church — Major-General John Newton, U. S. A., and Lieutenant-General Indicates a West Point graduate and gives his Class.James Longstreet, of the Confederate Army.
+In the class of 1842, of which General Rosecrans was a member, were two other famous men who afterwards became converts to the Church — Major-General John Newton, U. S. A., and Lieutenant-General Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.James Longstreet, of the Confederate Army.

 Unlike General Rosecrans, General Longstreet was to become a Catholic late in life, when family bereavement turned his mind towards religion.
 James Ryder Randall, author of that stirring war-poem, "Maryland, My Maryland,"1 had the story of his conversion from the lips of General Longstreet himself.